HealthBioscienceIDEAS/microscopy-novice/episodes/choosing-acquisition-settings.md

 ## Acquisition settings

 Once you've chosen a light microscope to use, there are a wide variety of acquisition settings that can be adjusted.
-For example, magnification, laser power, exposure time...
+Acquisition settings commonly optimised for an experiment include magnification, laser power, and exposure time, but there are many others.
 Different combinations of settings will be best for different samples and research questions.
 For example, one combination of settings may be best for rapid live cell imaging, while another may be best for high resolution imaging of fixed samples.

-There are many different factors that are affected by acquisition settings, but here are some of the main ones to consider:
+There are many different factors that are affected by acquisition settings, but here are some of the main ones to consider.

 ## Spatial resolution

-Spatial resolution is the resolution in 2D (x and y), or 3D (x, y and z).
-It is defined as the smallest distance between two points on a sample that can still be seen as separate entities.
+Spatial resolution is defined as the smallest distance between two adjacent points on a sample that can still be seen as separate entities.
+In 2D, this is measured in x and y, while in 3D it is measured in x, y and z.
 For example, a resolution of one micrometre would mean that objects less than one micrometre apart couldn't be identified separately (i.e. they would appear as one object).

 Spatial resolution is affected by many factors including the wavelength of light and the [numerical aperture (NA)